Built-in Plugin

 processes.

-Regarding responsibility for resulting push event processes, the rules are:
+Regarding the responsibility for the resulting push event flow:

-- If PR submitter is a member of target repository, they are responsible for subsequent push event processes (push build pipeline will be sent to them).
+- If the PR submitter is a member of the target repository, then the submitter is responsible for the subsequent

-- If PR submitter is not a member of target repository (e.g. PR from Forked Repo in open source projects), the last Code Review Reviewer will be responsible for subsequent push event processes.
+event flow. - If the PR submitter is not a member of the target repository (e.g., submitting a PR from a Forked Repo in an open-source project), then the last

 Best Practices